Book a demo

 Data Scientists need to know these basics of probability:

 Keep in mind that how much math you need to know may also depend on your role.
 For example, a junior Data Analyst focuses more on analyzing trends.
 Although they still need to know how to extract data and interpret information, they work less with complex mathematical concepts.
-Unless they need to work with machine learning algorithms, they’ll use math less than a senior-level Data Scientist.
+Unless they need to work with machine learning algorithms, they’ll use math for data science less than a senior-level Data Scientist.

 This is more of an introduction than an exhaustive list of how much math is involved in data science.
 If you are interested in learning data science and the math that Data Scientists use, Multiverse offers a Data Fellowship and Data Literacy program.